swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 > >
 > > What about a few arbitrary rows just for sanity (or insanity depending on your view)?
 > > ## Tip: There are several ways to achieve this.
-> > The solution here presents one form using nested functions. i.e. a function passed as an argument to another function.
-This might sound like a new concept but you are already using it in fact.
+> > The solution here presents one form of using nested functions, i.e. a function passed as an argument to another function.
+This might sound like a new concept, but you are already using it!
 > > Remember my_dataframe[rows, cols] will print to screen your data frame with the number of rows and columns you asked for (although you might have asked for a range or named columns for example).
 How would you get the last row if you don't know how many rows your data frame has?
 R has a function for this.
 What about getting a (pseudorandom) sample?
 R also has a function for this.
 > > ~~~
 > > gapminder[sample(nrow(gapminder), 5), ]